Nukalaakshay29/IoT-Powered-Pest-Detection-Using-Image-Processing/README.md

 This project proposes a **low-cost, real-time, scalable IoT solution** combining image processing and environmental sensing while performing efficient local inference.

+Dataset: Taken from KAGGLE
-* Dataset taken from kaggle and name of the DATASET is : PlantVillage *
+Name of the dataset: PlantVillage

 ---